-In today’s article, we take a sneak peek at some of the music artists who have lent their voices against inhumane activities all around the world.
+In today’s article, we take a sneak peek at some of the music Artists Who Raised Their Voice Through Protest Songs & have lent their voices against inhumane activities all around the world.

 There have been protests all around the world.
-Social injustice and political movements have influenced music artists to cross the bridge-gap of politics and music.
-Even though the politically-fueled art has received mixed opinions, it has been compelling in the way it has brought attention to the wrongs from eyes all over the world.
+Social injustice and political movements have influenced music artists to cross the bridge gap between politics and music.
+Even though politically-fueled art has received mixed opinions, it has been compelling in the way it has brought attention to the wrongs from eyes all over the world.

 One such instance that I would like to mention is the band The 1975’s self-titled track from the album “Notes On A Conditional Form” which featured a monologue from the well-known Swedish environmental activist Greta Thunberg.
 She emphasizes the need to call climate change what it is and accept that we are still learning what exactly is happening.
 As of now, the music video put out a month ago has around 175k views on Youtube.

 Recently, the death of George Floyd has invoked a Black Lives Matter movement globally, moreover, the pride month has made a lot of LGBTQ artists come out to share their tragic experiences.

 These artists have shown how music can intertwine music and politics and how the protests can be affected by it.
 We’ll talk about that in detail below.

 1 – Childish Gambino – “This Is America”

 Famous Hollywood actor and singer Donald Glover (aka Childish Gambino) put out a trackback in 2018 named “This Is America”.
 With its music video turning a lot of heads, Donald, through its catchy lyrics, puts the police brutality and racism against the black community in perspective.